zahirahsseine/Weather-App-/README.md

                   keyExtractor={(renderData)=>{renderData.dt}}
                 />

-         This is the final result of app :)
+  -This is the final result of app :)